Empowering sustainable transformations: The art of facilitating collective change

 Facilitation can be described as a process of enabling groups to work cooperatively and effectively together and which emphasises the involvement of all participants in a meaningful way.
 It comprises a system of tools, techniques and skills to be used in working with a group or collective – enabling and supporting them to achieve their objectives in a way that involves and respects all contributions, builds ownership and and releases the creative potential of those involved.

-Used over a period of time, facilitation approaches can move beyond being a set of methods and techniques used for a one-off event, to being more transformative within a group, community, organisation or even a region.
-It can enrich democratic processes and promote organisational and societal cultures that are supportive of collaboration and partnership in the pursuit of more sustainable and regenerative solutions.
-These more inclusive approaches reflect a new way of working which often challenge traditional top-down approaches – developing a culture of participation in which a diversity of voices, experiences and perspectives inform and influence decisions and ways forward.
+Over time, facilitation approaches can become transformative within a group, community, or organisation.
+They can enrich democratic processes and promote cultures that are supportive of collaboration and partnership in the pursuit of sustainable solutions.
+These inclusive approaches reflect a new way of working, challenging traditional top-down approaches and developing a culture of participation.
 As the authors of the MSP Guide remind us, facilitation in this sense then refers to the entirety of the process, not just the individual meetings and events within the process.
 Facilitating inter-group communication and the emergent relationships is also important to ensure a structured, coherent and mutually beneficial process.

 Five key facilitation dimensions